-Park location: Ha’ena State Park is nestled on the northern shore of Kauai, and begins where the Kuhio Highway ends.
-From beach access to hiking trails, ancient sea caves and historical Hawaiian sites, this state park holds many of Kauai’s best kept secrets.
+Ha’ena State Park is on the northern shore of Kauai and begins where Kuhio Highway ends.
+From hiking trails to sea caves and historic sites, this park holds many of Kauai’s best secrets.
 The park spans across 230 acres and is open free of charge on a daily basis during sunlight hours.

-Park terrain: Perhaps the most notable features are the wet sea caves, which are understood to be nearly 4,000 years old.
-One the eastern side of the park stands Ha’ena Beach is set near Makana Mountain.
-On the western side, a reef protects the idyllic cove at Ke’e Beach, which is surrounded by thick rainforests filled with guava, coconut and ironwood trees, with a nearby heiau or temple.
-The park also provides stellar views of the famous Na Pali Coast as well as the Kalalau Valley, where there are steep hiking trails and waterfalls that await eager travelers.
+Perhaps the most notable features are the wet sea caves, nearly 4,000 years old.
+On the eastern side of the park stands Ha’ena Beach.
+On the western side, a reef protects Ke’e Beach.
+Thick forests surrounds the area full of guava, coconut and ironwood trees.
+There’s also a heiau or temple nearby.
+The park provides views of the famous Na Pali Coast as well as of Kalalau Valley.
+Here, there are steep hiking trails and waterfalls that await eager travelers.

-Activities: Ha’ena State Park has ample swimming, hiking, exploring and camping to suit the adventurous traveler.
-At Ke’e Beach, families can dive into the aqua lagoon for a dynamic snorkeling experience or they can fish and swim near the vibrant reef in the summertime months.
-The winter season brings intense swells and strong currents and makes this place an extremely hazardous place to swim.
-The state park should not be confused with nearby county-operated Ha’ena Beach Park, which is a great place for water sports when the waves are calm and is surrounding by picturesque tropical forests and mountains.
+Ha’ena State Park has ample swimming, hiking, exploring and camping for the adventurous traveler.
+At Ke’e Beach, families can fish, dive or swim over its vibrant reef in the summertime months.
+However, winter brings intense swells making this place an extremely hazardous place to swim.
+The state park should not be confused with nearby Ha’ena Beach Park.
+But, it’s also a great place for water sports when the waves are calm.

-Just a few minutes from Ke’e Beach is the historical Kaulu Paoa Heiau where ancient Hawaiians would worship and offer sacrifices.
+Minutes away is Kaulu Paoa Heiau where ancient Hawaiians would worship and offer sacrifices.
 The park’s famous Waikanaloa and Waikapalae wet caves’ water levels vary, depending on the tide.
-These ancient caves are most glorious when explored while the sun is north of Ha’ena, reflecting into the glowing blue water.
-The Maniniholo dry cave, close to Ha’ena Beach Park, is an easily accessible area for families, as its wide mouth makes provides a prime place for expeditions.
+You should explore these caves while the sun is north of Ha’ena.
+This light creates the glowing blue water from the caves.
+The Maniniholo dry cave is an easily accessible area for families, as its wide entrance entices explorers.

-Hikers will enjoy the lengthy 11-mile Kalalau Trail, which starts on a rocky and steep path.
-The challenging trail wanders through numerous valleys on the Na Pali Coast, featuring the 300-foot Hanakapi’ai Falls.
-Guests wishing to camp along the journey must acquire camping permits for Hanakoa Valley and Kalalau Valley or if they intend to hike past Hanahkapi’ai Beach.
-The Kalalau Hiking Trail finally ends at stunning Kalalau Beach.
-The Ha’ena State Park provides lifeguard towers on the beaches, restrooms, outside showers, drinking water, payphones and trash cans.
+Hikers will enjoy the 11-mile Kalalau Trail, which starts on a rocky and steep path.
+The challenging trail wanders through the Na Pali Coast and features the 300-foot Hanakapi’ai Falls.
+People wishing to camp must obtain permits for Hanakoa Valley and Kalalau Valley or if they pass Hanahkapi’ai Beach.
+The Kalalau Hiking Trail ends at stunning Kalalau Beach.
+The Ha’ena State Park offers restrooms, showers and drinking water.

 Koke’e State Park

-Park location: The Garden Isle’s Koke’e State Park is an expansive region reaching over 4,345 acres of mountains and forests.
-The park is located roughly 15 miles north of Kauai’s Kekaha on the Koke’e Road.
-The state park covers part of Waimea Canyon and shares a border with Waimea Canyon State Park.
+Koke’e State Park is an expansive region reaching over 4,345 acres of mountains and forests.
+The park is located roughly 15 miles north of Kekaha on Koke’e Road.
+It covers part of Waimea Canyon and shares a border with Waimea Canyon State Park.
 The park has free entry and is open during daylight hours every day of the year.

-Activities: Due to the massive expanse of Koke’e State Park, there are countless opportunities for families to embark on epic hiking and camping expeditions together.
-The hidden trails, murky woods, the native flora and fauna and bright ocean views make this one of Kauai’s most glorious state parks.
-For those who want to strategize their trip and learn more about the wild life in the park, the Koke’e Natural History Museum provides detailed maps, filled with hiking trails and information about the park and nearby Waimea Canyon.
+Due to the park’s expanse, there are countless opportunities for hiking and camping.
+Hidden trails, native flora and ocean views make this one of Kauai’s most interesting state parks.
+The Koke’e Natural History Museum offers detailed information about the park and nearby Waimea Canyon.

-Travelers to Kauai can find a total of over 45 miles of hiking trails in Koke’e State Park, with 12 rental cabins at the Lodge at Koke’e which weary travelers can rent during their camping trip.
-Another camp site (permits required) is the Kanaloahuluhulu Meadow in the state park, where guests can grill their food and use the showers (note that they are unheated).
-Bear in mind when visiting Koke’e State Park that the elevation makes for chilly days, even in the summer.
-With almost 70 inches of rain each year and temperatures ranging from 45 degrees (in winter) to 68 degrees (in summer), a rain slicker or light jacket will be a necessity.
+Travelers can find 45 miles of trails in Koke’e State Park.
+There are 12 rental cabins at the Lodge at Koke’e.
+Another camp site is the Kanaloahuluhulu Meadow.
+Here, visitors can grill their food and take showers.
+Koke’e State Park’s high elevation makes for chilly days, even in the summer.
+With 70 inches of rain annually and temperatures from 45 to 68 degrees, a light jacket will be a necessity.

-Families may also enjoy guided hikes where visitors can witness panoramic views of the valley and coast at the Pu’u Hinahina and the Kalalau lookouts.
-Guests can try their hand at wild boar hunting or trout fishing, while hikers may find plum picking available when in season.
-There are picnicking areas, showers, camping areas, drinking water, payphones and a restaurant within the park.
+Families may also enjoy guided hikes.
+Here, visitors can witness panoramic views of the valley and coast at the Pu’u Hinahina and the Kalalau lookouts.
+People can try their hand at wild boar hunting or trout fishing.
+While many may even find plum picking season fun.
+There are picnicking areas, showers, camping areas, drinking water and a restaurant within the park.

 Na Pali Coast State Park

-Park location: One of Kauai’s largest parks, the Na Pali Coast State Park stretches over 6,175 acres of land, beginning at Ke’e Beach and continuing through to Polihale State Park.
-The park is not accessible by vehicles and can only be entered on foot by hiking, by boat from the ocean, or from the air by helicopter.
+One of Kauai’s largest parks, the Na Pali Coast State Park stretches over 6,175 acres of land.
+It begins at Ke’e Beach and continues through Polihale State Park.
+The park is not accessible by vehicles.
+You can only enter it on foot by hiking, from the ocean by boat or from the air by helicopter.
 The park is open daily during sunlight hours and there is no entrance fee.

-Park terrain: Na Pali means “high cliffs” and is known for a rising shoreline of jagged green sea cliff that soar up to 4,000 feet above the water, making a natural wall of protection around the Kalalau Valley.
-There are deep forests, waterfalls, streams and rocky sites on the valley floors where ancient Hawaiians would live and farm.
-Because of the close proximity to the mountain edges, visitors ought to be wary of falling rocks, cliff edges and flash floods in the rainy season.
+Na Pali means “high cliffs.”
+Many know it for its verdant sea cliffs that soar up to 4,000 feet above the ocean.
+Here, there are deep forests, waterfalls and sites where ancient Hawaiians would live and farm.
+Because of its proximity to the mountain, visitors should be wary of falling rocks, cliff edges and flash floods.

-For those who want to explore the coastlines from the ocean, there are boat and kayaking tours available.
-Kayakers should be aware that there are only two legal kayaking landing areas in the state park, one of which is Kalalau Valley if the visitor has a permit.
-The other safe kayak landing is Miloli’i Valley.
-Some kayaking tours offer coastal journeys along the entirety of the state park and include a lunch break at the picnic tables on Miloli’i Beach.
-During the summer months a permit is not necessary to enjoy landing at Miloli’i and exploring for a day trip; however camping overnight does require a permit, year round.
-For information on boat tours or guided kayak tours and rentals, refer to the Na Pali Coast State Park Boating page.
+For those who want to explore the from the ocean, there are boat and kayaking tours available.
+Kayakers should be aware there are only two legal kayaking landing areas in the park.
+One is Kalalau Valley if you have a permit.
+The other is Miloli’i Valley.
+Some kayaking tours offer journeys along the entirety of the state park with a lunch break on Miloli’i Beach.
+During the summer months, you won’t need a permit to land at Miloli’i.
+However, camping does require a permit, year round.

-There are several camping options at Hawaii’s Na Pali Coast State Park.
-Visitors may camp at Hanakoa or Kalalau; however those wishing to camp in the state park, should note that the permits cost $20 per person for each night for non-Hawaii residents.
-Be sure to purchase your permits long before your trip as they tend to book quickly in the summer months.
-For further information on the Na Pali Coast Park rules, warnings and updates, please refer to the Hawaii Na Pali Coast State Park official page.
+There are several camping options at Na Pali Coast State Park.
+Visitors may camp at Hanakoa or Kalalau.
+Permits cost $20 per person each night for non-residents.
+Be sure to purchase your permits early as they tend to book quickly in the summer months.

 Polihale State Park

-Park location: Polihale State Park is located on the western shore of Kauai, just below the Na Pali Coast State Park.
-The park begins at the end of a 5 mile unpaved road near Mana Village and Kaumuali’i Highway.
+Polihale State Park is on the western shore of Kauai, just below the Na Pali Coast State Park.
+It begins at the end of a 5 mile unpaved road near Mana Village and Kaumuali’i Highway.
 The park covers 140 acres of land, most of which is sandy and coastal.
-The park is open to the public (with some restricted areas) every day during day light hours, without an entrance charge.
+Polihale is open to the public every day during day light hours, without an entrance charge.

-Park terrain: In times of frequent rain showers, the dirt road entrance to the Polihale State Park may become muddy and dangerous to drive on.
-There are also sand dunes and heavily sanded areas which might require 4-wheel drive from tourists visiting in a car.
-The park situated at the end of the Mana Plains, which has desert cacti and sometimes 100-foot tall sand dunes.
-Following the lengthy and barren road, travelers are presented with expansive and uninhibited views of the coastline.
-Polihale State Park is home to Hawaii’s largest beach, which stretches for 15 miles and is usually 300 feet wide during the summer months.
+During rainy periods, the dirt road to Polihale State Park may become muddy and dangerous.
+There are also sand dunes and heavily sanded areas.
+These might require a 4-wheel drive vehicle.
+The park at the end of the Mana Plain has desert cacti and sometimes 100-foot tall sand dunes.
+At the end of the road, travelers will see expansive and uninhibited views of the coastline.
+Polihale State Park is home to Hawaii’s largest beach.
+It stretches for 15 miles and is usually 300 feet wide during the summer months.

-Activities: Water-sports enthusiasts should be aware that the beach at Polihale State Park has treacherous shores with extremely dangerous rip currents.
-While one should definitely not swim at Polihale Beach, it is certainly an ideal place to walk and admire the views and natural shells and to enjoy vibrant sunsets.
-Because the beach faces the open ocean without any barrier or reef to temper the waves, the only safe swimming, assuming big waves are not breaking over it, is a shallow sand-bottom pool called Queen’s Pond located near the southern side of the park.
+The beach at Polihale State Park has treacherous shores with extremely dangerous rip currents.
+While one should not swim here, it’s a great place for sightseeing and to witness vibrant sunsets.
+The only safe swimming area, assuming big waves are not breaking over it, is a shallow sand-bottom pool called Queen’s Pond.
 Below Queen’s Pond, tourists will find the partially restricted Barking Sands Beach.
-The beach is so named because the sand at this beach makes a barking noise when a person walks over or slaps it.
+The sand at this beach makes a barking noise when a person walks over or slaps it.